-When you are too sedentary, there is extra pressure on your discs which can reduce the flow of blood and cause the discs to degenerate.
+When you are too sedentary, there is extra pressure on your discs, which can reduce the flow of blood and cause them to degenerate.
 Cardiovascular exercise – both steady-state and anaerobic – can help improve blood flow throughout your body.

 2. Build A Strong Core for Spine Health